vitalets/playwright-network-cache/README.md

 ```

 ## Showcase
-Measurements performed on a simple app located in `example` directory.
+Performance impact was measured on a simple app located in `example` directory.
 Adding `playwright-network-cache` reduced test time from **10 seconds** to **2 seconds**.

 The app is a single web-page that requests data from server.
 Server responds with 2 seconds delay.